pdf-raku/PDF-raku/README.md

 my $body = $serializer.body( $reader, :updates );
 ```

-## PDF::Writer

-Reserializes an AST back to a PDF image with a rebuilt cross reference table.
+PDF::Writer then converts the AST back to a PDF byte image, with a rebulilt cross reference index.

 ```
 my $offset = $reader.input.chars + 1;